When Your Employer Retaliates Against You for Filing For Workers’ Compensation Benefits

 Talk to our team at Gallup Auerbach.
 We will stand up for you against your employer and obtain the kind of outcome you want — restoration of the position, payment for lost pay, or a lump-sum settlement.

-If you need help determining whether your employee rights have been violated and think you need legal representation, fill out the Case Evaluation (“How Can We Help You?”) form on the left side of this page.
+If you need help determining whether your employee rights have been violated and think you need legal representation, fill out our contact form.
 We will contact you and provide more information about how Gallup Auerbach can help.